scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Control Plane PKI (CP-PKI)**: The control plane PKI is the public-key infrastructure upon which SCION's Control Plane relies for the authentication of messages.
 It is a set of policies, roles, and procedures that are used to manage trust root configurations (TRCs) and certificates.

 **Autonomous System (AS)**: An autonomous system is a network under a common administrative control.
-For example, the network of an Internet service provider or organization can constitute an AS.
+For example, the network of an Internet service provider, company, or university can constitute an AS.
+Although SCION ASes have a similar role to BGP ASes, they have a different address scheme and serve as a locator in the addressing of end hosts.
+References to ASes throughout this document refer to SCION ASes.

-**Isolation Domain (ISD)**: In SCION, Autonomous Systems (ASes) are organized into logical groups called isolation domains or ISDs.
-Each ISD consists of ASes that span an area with a uniform trust environment (i.e., a common jurisdiction).
+**Isolation Domain (ISD)**: SCION ASes are organized into logical groups called Isolation Domains or ISDs.
+Each ISD consists of ASes that span an area with a uniform trust environment (e.g. a common jurisdiction).

 **Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path discovery and path construction process known as "beaconing".